PHILIPPINE BANKS MUST

 end fossil fuels

-The Philippines has been rapidly increasing its exposure to coal, and local banks are largely behind it.
+The Philippines has been rapidly increasing its exposure to coal and gas, and local banks are largely behind it.

-These banks must stop investing in the climate crisis, and withdraw from coal.
+These banks must stop investing in the climate crisis, and withdraw from fossil fuels!

-The list below shows the banks that financed coal projects and how much they have loaned and underwritten during 2009-2019.*
+The list below shows the banks that financed coal and gas projects and how much they have loaned and underwritten during 2009 to March 2023.

 Bank of the Philippine Islands